Geometric structure of the relativistic quantum phase space: Introduction

-In this work, we focus on the study of the basic geometric properties of the quantum phase space and their physical consequences.
-We construct a scalar invariant \(\Gamma\) from the mean values and the inverse variance-covariance matrix, demonstrating its invariance under LCTs.
-By considering quantum states that saturate the uncertainty relations, those that are as close as possible to classical phase space points and which correspond to the definition of the QPS itself \cite{Ranaivoson2022, Ravelonjato2023, Ranaivoson2025, Randriantsoa2025}, we show that \(\Gamma\) encodes two fundamental length scales: a scale \(L\) that can be identified with the de Sitter radius (maximal coordinate uncertainty) and a scale \(\ell\) that can be identified with the Planck length (minimal coordinate uncertainty).
-From the invariance of \(\Gamma\) we derive a geometric equation that unifies the mean values and the quantum fluctuations.
-Analyzing two asymptotic regimes of this equation leads, respectively, to the de Sitter spacetime equation and a de Sitter‑like structure in momentum space, thereby suggesting a direct connection between quantum phase space geometry, cosmology, and quantum gravity.
+In this work, we examine the basic geometric properties of the quantum phase space and their physical consequences.
+We construct a scalar invariant $\Gamma$ from the mean values and the inverse variance-covariance matrix, demonstrating its invariance under LCTs.
+By considering quantum states that saturate the uncertainty relations---those that are as close as possible to classical phase space points and which correspond to the definition of the QPS itself \cite{Ranaivoson2022, Ravelonjato2023, Ranaivoson2025, Randriantsoa2025}---we show that $\Gamma$ encodes two fundamental length scales: a scale $L$ that can be identified with the de Sitter radius (maximal coordinate uncertainty) and a scale $\ell$ that can be identified with the Planck length (minimal coordinate uncertainty).
+From the invariance of $\Gamma$ we derive a geometric equation that unifies the mean values and the quantum fluctuations.
+Analyzing two asymptotic regimes of this equation leads, respectively, to the de Sitter spacetime equation and a de Sitter-like structure in momentum space.
+Moreover, we show how the Poincaré limit of the geometric equation naturally gives rise to the concepts of rest mass and proper time, thereby providing a geometric origin for these fundamental quantities.

 The paper is organized as follows.
-Section \ref{invariant} analyze the basic geometry of the quantum phase space and derives the scalar invariant \(\Gamma\) associated with LCTs.
-Section \ref{geometric} establishes the geometric equation of the quantum phase space and examines the two limits that lead to de Sitter spacetime and curved de Sitter-like momentum space.
-Section \ref{discussion} presents a discussion of the results, highlighting connections to Born reciprocity, particle physics and cosmology, and outlines directions for future research.
-The notations used are inspired by the indications in the reference \cite{Raoelina1985}, and bold letters are generally used to denote operators.
+Section 2 analyzes the basic geometry of the quantum phase space and derives the scalar invariant $\Gamma$ associated with LCTs.
+Section 3 establishes the geometric equation of the quantum phase space and examines the two limits that lead to de Sitter spacetime and curved de Sitter-like momentum space.
+Section 4 demonstrates how rest mass and proper time emerge from the geometry in the classical limit.
+Section 5 presents a discussion of the results, highlighting connections to Born reciprocity, particle physics and cosmology, and outlines directions for future research.
+The notations used are inspired by the indications in the reference \cite{Andriambololona1985}, and bold letters are generally used to denote operators.